The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation

 Since the bulge mass is the only variable, all models have the same number of stellar disk, gas disk, and DM particles: $N_s = 5.5 \times 10^6$, $N_g = 0.5 \times 10^6$, and $N_{\rm DM} = 11.4 \times 10^6$.
 The number of particles in the stellar bulge $N_b$ is 0, $2.5 \times 10^5$, and $5.0 \times 10^5$ for models r1c14b00, r1c14b05, and r1c14b10, respectively.
 The mass ratio between baryon and DM particles is 10 in all models to prevent the gravitational heating triggered by massive DM particles \citep{kwak25, kwak26}.
 The gravitational softening length for stellar particles, including newly formed stars, is $0.03 \, \kpc$, while that for DM particles is $0.42 \, \kpc$ based on the mean particle separation within the scale radius.
 The minimum adaptive softening length for gas cells is $0.01 \, \kpc$.
-We refer to the stellar particles distributed in the initial conditions as \emph{initial} stars and to the newly formed stars as \emph{new} stars.
+We refer to the stellar particles distributed in the initial conditions as initial stars and to the newly formed stars as new stars.
 All three models are evolved for 5 Gyr in isolation, without additional gas and external perturbations.
 The final values of properties such as bar pattern speed, corotation radius, and ring size are listed in Table \ref{table:model}.